By Don Bell | ⏱️ 9 minute read

 Jesus promised that signs will follow those who believe (Mark 16:17).
 As your faith grows stronger, you become more attuned to recognize the Holy Spirit's promptings to minister to people's needs, and the signs that Jesus promised will follow you.

-Since strong faith is so vitally important in our lives, God has provided us with a practical way to nurture and grow it: "So then faith comes by hearing, and hearing by the word of God" (Romans 10:17).
-So, when can we hear the words of God speaking to us?
+Since strong faith is vitally important, God has provided practical ways to nurture and grow it: "So then faith comes by hearing, and hearing by the word of God" (Romans 10:17).
+When can we hear God speaking to us?

-Consider this: Exercising the gifts of the Spirit entails stepping out in faith to operate within the supernatural realm of the Kingdom, and while receiving a word of knowledge or speaking a word of prophecy might take mere minutes we can easily spend up to an hour or more praying in tongues.
+Consider this: Exercising the gifts of the Spirit entails stepping out in faith to operate within the supernatural realm of the Kingdom, and while receiving a supernatural insight (word of knowledge) or speaking a prophetic word (word of prophecy) might take mere minutes, we can easily spend up to an hour or more praying in tongues.

 Our ability to pray in tongues and strengthen our faith can only be realized if we use the gift as God intended.
 Paul's instruction to pray without ceasing (1 Thessalonians 5:17) backed by his example of a faith-filled victorious life should be enough to convince us to make serious use of the Holy Spirit's vocal gift!

 The gift of tongues requires an act of faith each time it's practiced, and by exercising your faith in this way, you can increase and strengthen the measure of faith you have.
-To excel in the gifts of the Spirit and minister effectively to others in agape love, it's crucial that you know how to strengthen your faith through praying in tongues.
+To excel in the gifts of the Spirit and minister effectively to others in God's unconditional love (agape), it's crucial that you know how to strengthen your faith through praying in tongues.

-This might help to explain why the first gift of the Spirit to manifest after believers receive the baptism with the Holy Spirit is most often the gift of tongues.
-As we exercise our supernatural prayer ability, our faith increases thereby enabling us to exercise other gifts of the Spirit and minister to people's needs as God leads us.
+This might help explain why the first gift of the Spirit to manifest after believers receive the baptism with the Holy Spirit (the empowering experience of receiving the Holy Spirit's fullness) is most often the gift of tongues.
+As we exercise our supernatural prayer ability, our faith increases, thereby enabling us to exercise other gifts of the Spirit and minister to people's needs as God leads.

 Find a quiet place where you won't be disturbed.
 Just as Jesus withdrew to lonely places to pray, give yourself the gift of focused time.
 Clear your mind of the day's to-do list and fix your eyes on Jesus, the Author and Finisher of your faith.

-Simply ask, "Holy Spirit, help me to pray the perfect will of God right now."
-Remember, you are not praying from your own understanding but from His limitlessness Spirit.
+Simply ask, "Holy Spirit, help me pray the perfect will of God right now."
+Remember, you are not praying from your own understanding but from His limitless Spirit.
 Surrender your tongue to Him.

 Your mind might say, "This isn't doing anything."
-That is natural thinking.
-Paul reminds us that our understanding is "unfruitful" during this time (1 Corinthians 14:14), but your spirit is being edified.
-Gently ignore any natural thoughts and continue to pray.
+That's natural thinking.
+Paul reminds us that our understanding is unfruitful during this time (1 Corinthians 14:14), but your spirit is being edified.
+Gently ignore any negative thoughts and continue to pray.

 After you finish, take a minute to write down how you feel or any thoughts that came to mind.
 Over time, you will look back at this journal and see a clear record of how your faith has grown and how God has spoken to you.